RoninSTi/swift-code-sample/README.md

 *  PromiseKit: Cleanly handle asynchronous requests and also help simplify error handling.
 I feel it makes the code more readable as well.
 *  SDWebImage: Handle the image processing and caching.
 *  Cartography:  You may notice there are no storyboards or xib files.
-I like to layout views in code, and cartography is a great tool to simply the Autolayout framework and also make the layouts legibile.
+I like to layout views in code, and cartography is a great tool to simplify the Autolayout framework and also make the layouts readable.
 Cartography is invoked by the `constrain` method in all the provided views
 *  SwiftyJSON:  Makes working with JSON objects simple

 ### Image of the view this code creates